cunnie/writings/i_am_become_forever.md

 found the police call box, but he couldn't find the key — it was too dark.

-_The problem with an hours worth of sleep is that it leaves you more disoriented than having no sleep at all_, he thought to himself.
+_The problem with an hours worth of sleep is that it leaves you more disoriented than having no sleep at all._

 He needed more light.
-He pulled out his cellphone but it was off. _Should have turned it on when I got off the plane_, he thought to himself as he turned it on.
+He pulled out his cellphone but it was off.

+_Should have turned it on when I got off the plane._

-It turned on, and he flicked on the cellphone's flashlight — he found the key!
+He turned it on and enabled the cellphone's flashlight — he found the key!
 Suddenly his cellphone beeped, a text message: "I wish you hadn't turned on the cell phone.
 They will almost certainly find you.
 Please turn off this cellphone and do your best to hide."

-_God I am such an idiot_, he said. _That's why my cellphone was off — so I couldn't be tracked.
+_God I am such an idiot.
+That's why my cellphone was off — so I couldn't be tracked.
 And now I blew it.
-Darn_.
+Darn._

 He grabbed the key, unlocked the chain, entered the lab, and locked the chain behind him.
 He climbed the stairs to the second floor and walked down the